jacintak/jacintak.github.io/resources/index.md

 The one I used in my work is `NicheMapR`.
 The default function to generate microclimate in `NicheMapR` uses the Climatic Research Unit dataset to generate default microclimate output.
 I used input data at a higher spatial and temporal resolution than the default setting, in addition to querying gridded soil type data.
 Although the input data to run my scripts is not available, `NicheMapR` was used to generate the microclim and MicroclimOz datasets which are publicly available under certain soil type parameters.

-## Other environmental variables
+## Things to consider
-Check to see if the environmental datasets are at the resolution and scale appropriate for your intended purposes.
+Check if the environmental datasets are at the resolution and scale appropriate for your intended purposes.
 If you want to simulate microclimate, you need to make sure you have all the environmental variables needed for the microclimate package – temperature, precipitation, soil type, topography, wind speed, solar radiation etc. You may have to collate input data from multiple sources.

 ***